This one got posted to FB: an operator has attached these "bugs" to the teeth of a reel.

 Back in my original bagatelle posts I had this one table at the bottom I didn't understand, with cast characters standing over gates, and no visible plunger, and no real obvious shooting area.

-Turns out this is called Toupie Hollandaise, aka Toptafel, aka a spinning top game from Holland.
-It apparently has origins from the 17th century, but the larger sized tables were mostly 19th-20th century.
+Turns out this is called Toupie Hollandaise, aka a spinning top game from France.
+It apparently has origins from the 17th century with Toptafel tables being make in Holland, Belgium, and Germany, but the larger sized tables were mostly 19th-20th century.
 It's thematic connection to bagatelle being that it was an aristocratic game played on a custom table surface.
 No cues, no balls, this game used spinning tops to try and knock down tiny pegs / skittles.
-It is often mislabelled as "bagatelle" in many of the auctions they've appeared in.
+It is often mislabeled as "bagatelle" in many of the auctions they've appeared in.

 Some tables had bells hanging between gates, which I believe gave points in addition to toppling the skittles.
 These balls would be thematically similar to the bells in carombolette tables, and pin bagatelles.